ganbaheti/smsbombing/README.md

 STEP 3 : Get the test of API with both Secret and API keys.

-STEP 4 : Use the given code.
+STEP 4 : Use the given code in final.py and put values accordingly in request section.

 STEP 5 : Put the API and Secret key in code.